-In addition, we hold our Harvest and Easter celebration services in Church and also utilise the beautiful Church for our Key Stage 1& 2 Christmas productions, as well as our whole-school Christmas Medley!
+In addition, we hold our Harvest and Easter celebration services in Church and also utilise the beautiful Church for our Key Stage 1& 2 Christmas performances and end of Y6 St Bafta's award ceremony.
 We also write a monthly article for the Parish magazine – an article written by the children in each class throughout the year.

 We always support and promote annual Church events through our school newsletter and attendance at events such as the Christmas tree festival, Christingle service and Rotary concerts.
 In addition, our Foundation Governors continue to support us in a formal and informal capacity through their regular visits to the school and support during our visits to Church.

-Last year we further strengthened our work with the Church - we have our loyal ‘early bird’ readers – members of the Church congregation who regularly come in to school to hear our children read.
-We also have our monthly lunch club, again for members of the congregation.
+Over the last few years we have further strengthened our work with the Church - we have our loyal ‘early bird’ readers – members of the Church congregation who regularly come in to school to hear our children read.

 In March 2016 we received an Outstanding SIAMS Inspection.
 Click here to see a copy of the report.